LNG Regasification Efficiency Monitoring

 The regasification process, if not carefully controlled, can lead to a significant loss of product.
 Liquid LNG is stored at a very low temperature of about -162 degrees C. in large cargo tanks.
 Despite the insulation, surrounding ambient temperatures will gradually cause the LNG temperatures to rise and vaporization of some of the LNG occurs, generating ‘Boil-off Gas’ (BOG).

-For maximum efficiency, BOG is re-captured instead of allowing to be vented to the outside atmosphere.
+For maximum efficiency, BOG is re-captured instead of allowing it to be vented to the outside atmosphere.
 The re-captured gas can be delivered to the gas delivery grid as part of normal delivery or re-liquified and returned to the cargo tanks to prevent LNG inventory depletion.